PlanetSKI at Much Anticipated Film Premier – ‘Of A Lifetime’

 We took our seats, with drinks and popcorn.

-Without hesitation, I would give it 5 stars and one of the best such films I have seen.
+Without hesitation, I give it 5 stars and one of the best such films I have seen.

 Here’s the trailer: